FAQ

 Is there any other research being done?

 SmartTots continues to facilitate and support studies of existing anesthetic drugs and their effects on childhood development, as well as the impact of drug type, dosage amounts and number of exposures.
-Information from these research studies will help to determine if particular anesthetic drugs pose hazards to young children, to design the safest anesthetic regimens (dose and duration), and potentially foster the development of new anesthetic drugs.
-SmartTots and the FDA are working closely to coordinate and fund future research programs with the goal of improving the safety of surgery.
+Information from these research studies will:

 Current studies include: